Non-surgical Clubfoot Treatment

 • plaster is the preferred media for Ponseti casting

-• plaster is very moldable and is best suited to correct clubfoot
+• plaster is very moldable and is perfectly suited to correct clubfoot with the Ponseti Method

-• fiberglass soft casts are not easily molded and can easily slip.
+• fiberglass softcasts are not easily molded and they can easily slip because a true 90° bend is difficult to achieve.

-• One slip is a mistake that can be correctetd. while more than one slip is a sign the provider is not capable of making the changes that are essential to casting your child's foot properly
+• one slip is a mistake that can be correctetd. while more than one slip is a sign the provider is not capable of making the changes that are essential to casting your child's foot properly (find a new provider)

-• casts can be uncomfortable at first, but should never be painful
+• casts can be uncomfortable at first, but should never be painful.
+The Ponseti Method consists of "gentle manipulations.
+It is not ever meant to be painful. (find a new provider)

 Ponseti Casts consisting of 5 -7 weekly casts